-Technical Provisions

-General

-In the Operations Manual, the applicant must document how critical parameters are to be monitored.
-As a minimum, the applicant must document:

-- how RPA position, height or altitude, ground speed or airspeed and tracking are monitored - how RPA position reference areas and dwellings are to be avoided - how the RPA height will be monitored with reference to terrain - the required lateral spacing - RPA energy status (fuel, batteries etc.) - status of critical functions and systems; as a minimum, for services based on RF signals (e.g. C2 Link, GNSS etc.) means will be provided to monitor the adequate performance and triggering an alert if level is becoming too low - detecting interference with C2 or other RPA systems.

-Human Machine Interface

-The applicant must conduct an evaluation of the RPAS, considering and addressing human factors to determine the HMI is appropriate for the BVLOS operations.
+Technical Provisions General In their Operations Manual, the applicant must document how critical parameters are to be monitored.
+As a minimum, the applicant must document how: RPA position, height or altitude, ground speed or airspeed and tracking are monitored RPA position reference areas and dwellings to be avoided how the RPA height reference to the vertical object(s) and aerodrome reference height will be verified RPA height will be monitored with reference to terrain RPA tracking reference to the aerodrome movement area will be maintained geo-fences will be used RPA energy status (fuel, batteries etc.) status of critical functions and systems; as a minimum, for services based on RF signals (e.g. C2 Link, GNSS etc.), means must be provided to monitor the adequate performance and triggering an alert if level is becoming too low Human Machine Interface The applicant must conduct an evaluation of the RPAS considering and addressing human factors to determine the HMI is appropriate for the BVLOS operations.
 An HMI assessment proforma is provided in Appendix D of Standard Scenario Application and Documents - Guidance Material.
-The applicant can either use the template provided as guidance or put forth an alternative methodology.

-Command, Any RPA used for BVLOS operations must comply with the appropriate requirements for radio equipment and the use of RF spectrum.
-(C2) and communication In the Operations Manual, the applicant must document the maximum operating range of the RPA from the control station.
+The applicant can either use the template provided as guidance, or put forth an alternative methodology.
+Command, Control links (C2) and communication Any RPA used for BVLOS operations must comply with the appropriate requirements for radio equipment and the use of RF spectrum.
+In the Operations Manual, the applicant must document the maximum operating range of the RPA from the control station.
 This can be either 80% of the OEM declared operating range, or a maximum operating range proven by flight operations.
-In the Operations Manual, the applicant must document how to conduct a visibility / viewshed analysis to demonstrate that the C2 and communication links will not be adversely affected by terrain i.e. Electronic line of sight will be maintained throughout the operating area.
+In the Operations Manual, the applicant must document how to conduct a visibility / viewshed analysis to demonstrate that the C2 and communication links will not be adversely affected by terrain i.e. electronic line of sight will be maintained throughout the operating area.
 A copy of the analysis must be attached to all operational releases and provided to CASA as part of any application.
 The remote pilot must have a reliable and continuous means of two-way radio communication with other air users or ATC if required.
 The RPICs mobile / satellite phone number and frequency being monitored during flight must be published in the NOTAM for RPA BVLOS operations to allow coordination with conventionally piloted aircraft and another RPA operator.
-Strategic air mitigations CASA has determined that for this AU-STS, airspace will be classified as 'low risk' remote Australian airspace if the following strategic mitigations are added.
-This will reduce the probability of an encounter to a point where it is equivalent to 'atypical airspace': Stakeholder engagement with other airspace users within the vicinity of the proposed operational volume.
-NOTAM issued for the operational volume detailing the operational context and contact information for other airspace users.
-Operator to keep records of any movement / radio logs within vicinity of the approved area whilst operating the RPA.
-This recorded evidence must be part of evidentiary matter to assist CASA with aerial movement data for remote areas of Australia.
-Tactical mitigation The RPA is being operated in atypical airspace so does not have to meet the normal 'see and avoid' requirements.
-RPA Conspicuity The operator should consider methods to enhance airspace situational awareness, as well as the detectability and conspicuity of the RPA, for example: • technologies for electronic detection of air traffic (e.g. ADS-B IN, web-based real time tracking services) RPA is fitted with suitable high intensity anti-collision lighting (such as strobes) RPA is painted using a high visibility colour / contrast paint scheme.
-Containment To ensure a safe recovery from a technical issue involving the RPA, or external system supporting the operation, the operator should assess and describe the effects of the following probable failures: (1) Ability of RPA to continue to fly or make a safe landing with at least one motor inoperative (i.e. the RPA remains controllable).